 Patience requires time and allowing time for thoughtful eldercare takes patience.
 Tending to the needs of our senior loved ones reiterates this important relationship.

 On any given day, we can feel inundated or overwhelmed by what life demands of us, and for many caregivers, eldercare services become a much-needed resource.
 But taking care of someone, particularly someone who may be vulnerable, teaches us to prioritize what’s important.
 Time with our loved ones is finite, and looking into the eyes of a beloved older family member should remind us of that.
-When life’s distractions get in the way and threaten to consume too much of our precious time and energy, taking care of a senior family member allows us to be present in the moment.
+When life’s distractions get in the way and threaten to consume too much of our precious time and energy, taking care of a senior family member allows us to be present at the moment.
 It asks us to appreciate the weeks or years we have left with the ones we love most and reminds us how important it is to prioritize time with them.

 More than anything, eldercare is about compassion — for our loved ones and for ourselves.
 As the great English author, John Donne, once said, no man is an island.
 All of us have needed care in the past and will need it in the future, and we will need each other for it.
 When you hold your elderly mother’s hand or help your father put on his shoes, when you prepare a healthy meal for an older neighbor, you are learning how it feels to be compassionate.
 More than that, you’re reminding yourself that the day might come when you’ll need the compassion of others — and when that day comes, you’ll know how to accept it.